iterative/dvc.org/content/docs/tutorials/get-started/data-versioning.md

 $ dvc add data/data.xml
 ```

-DVC <abbr>caches</abbr> `data/data.xml` and stores information about the added
+DVC stores information about the added file in a special _DVC-file_ named
-data in a special **DVC-file** named `data/data.xml.dvc`, a small text file with
+`data/data.xml.dvc`, a small text file with a human-readable
-a human-readable [format](/doc/user-guide/dvc-file-format).
-It also tells Git to
+[format](/doc/user-guide/dvc-file-format).
+This also tells Git to ignore the
-ignore the added file, so that this version of the repository can be safely
+added file, so that this version of the repository can be safely committed with
-committed with Git:
+Git:

 ```dvc
 $ git add data/.gitignore data/data.xml.dvc